20-khz/code-jam/README.md

 Sound game.

+(initial description, to be updated to match what we did)

 Our canvas has visible vectors that act as wind.
 The wind moves particles.
 We drop the particles in the screen with our mouse.